edgelevel/gitops-k8s/README.md

 ## Applications

-Applications in this repository are defined in the parent [applications](https://github.com/edgelevel/gitops-k8s/tree/master/applications/templates) chart folder.
-Applications are logically split into folders which represent Kubernetes namespaces
+Applications in this repository are defined in the parent [applications](applications/templates) chart folder and are logically split into folders which represent Kubernetes namespaces

-### kube-system namespace
+### kube-system

 `kube-system` namespace is reserved for Kubernete system applications

-- `metrics server`
-    The metrics server is a Kubernetes cluster add-on which extends the metrics api group.
+* The [`metrics-server`](https://github.com/helm/charts/tree/master/stable/metrics-server) is an add-on which extends the metrics api group and enables the Kubernetes resource `HorizontalPodAutoscaler`
-    The metrics it collects enables the kubectl commands:
-    ```
+    ```bash
     kubectl top node
     kubectl top pod --all-namespaces
     ```
-    It also enables the Kubernetes resource `HorizontalPodAutoscaler`

-- `spotify-docker-gc`
-    The spotify docker gc performs garbage collection in the Kubernetes cluster.
-    Default configuration has the gc running once a day which
+* The [`spotify-docker-gc`](https://github.com/helm/charts/tree/master/stable/spotify-docker-gc) performs garbage collection in the Kubernetes cluster.
+Default configurations has the gc running once a day which
-    removes containers that exited more than a hour ago
+    * removes containers that exited more than a hour ago
-    removes images that don't belong to any container
+    * removes images that don't belong to any container
-    removes volumes that are not associated to any remaining container.
+    * removes volumes that are not associated to any remaining container

+---

 ### Service mesh